Leeds United transfer news and rumours

 The latest players linked with a move to Leeds…

+Divock Origi - Leeds are considering a move for the striker if they fail in their bid to land top target Odsonne Edouard from Celtic (Sunday Mirror, August 23)

+Rodrigo - The Valencia forward is interested in a move to Leeds United, with the La Liga club prepared to listen to offers of around £30m for him (Mail On Sunday, August 23)

-Ben White - Leeds have made a third bid for Brighton defender Ben White, believed to be £25m (Sky Sports, August 20).
+Ben White - Leeds boss Marcelo Bielsa has set his sights on Freiburg's £20m centre-back Robin Koch after missing out on White (The Sun, August 22) ; Leeds made a third bid for Brighton defender Ben White, believed to be £25m (Sky Sports, August 20).

+Michy Batshuayi - Atalanta and Leeds are both interested in signing the out-of-favour Chelsea striker (Daily Express, August 22)

 Florentino Luis - Leeds are interested in Benfica's Portugal midfielder (Mail, August 16).